Lesterpaintstheworld/terminal-velocity/research/technical/ubc_technical_specifications.md

 3. **Governance Structures**: UBC incorporates decentralized governance models that empower stakeholders, including AI entities, to participate in decision-making processes, promoting transparency and accountability.

 ### Ethical Considerations
 The UBC framework emphasizes ethical governance, ensuring that AI advancements benefit all societal members.
 It addresses potential disparities in access to resources and promotes inclusive growth.
+Key ethical considerations include:
+- **Accountability**: Establishing clear responsibilities for AI actions and decisions.
+- **Transparency**: Ensuring that AI operations are understandable and accessible to users.
+- **Equity**: Promoting fair access to resources and opportunities for all participants in the UBC ecosystem.

 ### Integration Processes
 The UBC framework is meticulously designed for seamless integration with existing systems and technologies.
 Key integration processes include: